HardlyDifficult/Tutorials/Chapter6.md

 <br>Keep the GG in bounds:

  - Create an Empty GameObject and add a **BoxCollider2D**
-   - Size and position multiple to gaurd the screen edges.
+   - Size and position multiple to guard the screen edges.

 <img src="http://i.imgur.com/KI8JXHK.png" width=300px />